ioakowuah/TransBorder-Freight-Data-Analysis/README.md

 **Visuals**
 - Mode of Transportation by Value
 - Trend of Value by Year
-- Shipping weight by Month and Country
+- Shipping weight by Month and Country(Canada and Mexico)
 - Value by USA State and Trade Type

 ---